SarahJoniPower/bank_tech_test/README.md

     - debit
     - balance

+To run the tests: move into the project directory and in the terminal run: rspec

 Notes and Questions
 - Thinking about dependency injection - do I need to be creating an instance of Transaction in the initialize of Account instead?
 Couldn't work out if this was needed/ how to do it.
-- if I'm getting a coverage of 100% from SimpleCov, is there value in continuing to write out tests for things like edge cases?
+- If I'm getting a coverage of 100% from SimpleCov, is there value in continuing to write out tests for things like edge cases?
+- I think I should have refactored out creating a transaction and pushing it into the transaction_history array from the deposit and withdrawal methods - but couldn't work out how/ wasn't totally sure it was a good idea.